MASTER

 -Bring sunscreen and bug spray.

 PARKING/GETTING THERE: There is a parking lot next to the sheep barn where participants can park.
 When you turn into the driveway for Ridgeland Mansion, please follow the ‘William Still Walk’ directional signage to the lot.
 As always, NEVER leave valuables in your car!
+There is additional overflow parking at the Chamounix Drive parking lot across the street.
+If using this lot, please enter from the entrance across from the Ridgeland and a staff person will direct you on where to park.
 If traveling by public transit, the nearest stop is at Ford and Cranston Road (a one-mile walk from the start).
 The nearest Indego bike station is at MLK Drive and Strawberry Mansion Bridge (about one mile away).

 INCLEMENT WEATHER POLICY: This event will take place in light rain.
 In the event of heavy rain or other severe conditions, the event will be canceled and attendees will be notified and eligible for a full refund if applicable.